 Learning a language not only makes travel easier and more enjoyable, it allows you to really interact with locals in a whole new way and improve the cultural exchange that creates such a richer travel experience.
 Outside of travel, it’s also a great life goal to become conversational in more than your native language.

-I should pause at this point to admit that I am not fluent in any other language outside English, and that I am one of those people who really struggles with learning another language.
+I should pause at this point to admit that I am not fluent in any other language outside English and that I am one of those people who really struggle with learning another language.
 I took Spanish in high school and grew up in Texas (where Spanish is heavily spoken), and still could barely say more than food items and como esta? as an adult.
-In college I took two years of French, and added to that Alliance Francaise group classes and trips to France.
+In college, I took two years of French and added to that Alliance Francaise group classes and trips to France.
 I can get around and conduct a basic conversation in French—and I can read it quite well—but anything more complex is beyond my realm.
 I have a really difficult time understanding real people speaking the language, especially at a rapid clip.

 Enter Rosetta Stone.
 In 2011 I undertook a challenge I called “30 Days at a Time” in which I focused on one new lifestyle project each month.
 For November, that 30-Day challenge was learning, and I wanted to add Spanish to my list of things to learn.
 I was also coming up on a trip to Nicaragua in January 2012, from which I just returned.

 Of course, I had heard of Rosetta Stone for years—it was always billed as the fastest, most natural, and user-friendly way to learn a language.
 I decided that since previous methods hadn’t worked so well for me, I would give it a try.
 I went onto the website and signed up for their free interactive demo, which let me go through the first module of Spanish without cost or risk.